CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
 The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
+Current application source revision: `fdb4a8bf9af37eadea648851cb1a0b54e187f7b3`;
+validation/test revision: `906b455d90c4a938704a8a62d843455d75ab41fe` (`develop`).
-Current application revision: `fdb4a8bf9af37eadea648851cb1a0b54e187f7b3` (`develop`); hosted CI run `35829720104` passed on that revision.
-S02 and S13 were revalidated on this checkout on 2026-09-23, with a focused foreign-key test added for S13.
-Their exact evidence and final pushed revision are recorded in the dated summaries and validation campaign ledger.
+Hosted CI run `35834323975` passed on the validation revision.
+S02 and S13 were revalidated on 2026-09-23, with a focused foreign-key test added for S13; the dated summaries and validation campaign ledger record the exact evidence scope.
 Statuses remain tied to their stated evidence scope.

 ## Maintenance Rules